ShamimaNasrin/garden-ally-server/README.md

 - **Upvote & Downvote System**: Users can upvote/downvote posts to surface top content.

-- **Commenting System**: Commenting with edit/delete options, plus optional replies for more interaction.
+- **Commenting System**: Commenting with edit/delete options.

 - **Payment Integration**: Aamarpay for premium content and profile verification payments.

 - **News Feed**: Infinite scroll feed with search/filtering; top upvoted content is prioritized.

-- **Following System**: Follow other users for personalized gardening content in the feed.
+- **Following System**: User can follow other users for personalized gardening content in the feed.

 ## Technology Stack